ejmichaud/meerkat-backend-interface/docs/REDIS_DOCUMENTATION.md

 *The information made available by this interface and the format within which it is stored in redis*

 # Key / Value Pairs
-*Here are the redis keys that are created by the `KATCP Server` and `Katportal Client` modules and descriptions of their values.*
+*Here are the redis keys that are created by the `KATCP Server` and `KATPortal Client` modules and descriptions of their values.*

 ### `current:obs:id` --> (string):
 The `product_id` sent with the most recent `?configure` request.
 A product id is specific to a subarray and will last for some period of time (over the course of observing multiple targets).
 Note that product ids can be repeated at different times in the telescope's lifespan, so do not use it as a unique identifier to label the data products!
 The product id is used as a temporary identifier of a currently activated subarray.
 Accordingly, metadata for this subarray is grouped with this product id.
 For instance, if the product id of the currently-in-use subarray #2 is `array_1_bc856M4k`, then metadata will have a redis key in the form of `array_1_bc856M4k:<type of data>`, e.g. `array_1_bc856M4k:n_channels`.